 Ensure You Work Around Your Other Commitments

-- It might not be the best of ideas to tell your current boss that you need time off to attend an interview, so ensure you book time off in advance.
+It might not be the best of ideas to tell your current boss that you need time off to attend an interview, so ensure you book time off in advance.
 Do not call in sick as this can sever ties or lead to disciplinary action with your current company if they were to find out.

-Practice Common Interview Questions.
+Practice Common Interview Questions

 Ensure you have plenty of examples at hand so you won’t be left stumped when you are asked any questions, in particular, difficult ones that are made to try to catch you off guard.

-Research the Company and the Role Itself.
+Research the Company and the Role Itself

-- Perform some research on the company you are applying for, know their locations, departments, who their competitors are, as well as trying to find out their future plans, and recent news regarding the company that may have appeared in local newspapers etc.
+Perform some research on the company you are applying for, know their locations, departments, who their competitors are, as well as trying to find out their future plans.
+In addition, see if you can find any recent news regarding the company which may have appeared in local newspapers etc.

 On the Day

-Dress To Impress.
+Dress To Impress

-Be On Time.
+Be On Time

-- Ensure you plan in advance how you are getting to the interview, arrive in plenty of time, if you are early you can always go for a coffee somewhere and go over your notes.
+Ensure you plan in advance how you are getting to the interview, arrive in plenty of time, if you are early you can always go for a coffee somewhere and go over your notes.

-- Don’t badmouth past or current employers, this will make you look bad.
+Don’t badmouth past or current employers, this will make you look bad.
 Also, back up any weaknesses you may have with a positive for example, you might come across as a shy character, but that is only because you like to assess the information you have been presented with and pay attention to detail.

-- Prepare a list of questions so you don’t walk out of the interview having not found out something you wanted to know.
+Prepare a list of questions so that you don’t walk out of the interview having not found out something you wanted to know.
 By asking questions, you can find out any information you wanted to know that perhaps you weren’t aware of, and it is useful to be smart by asking questions relevant to the company.

 After The Interview

-This can help you to prepare if you don’t get offered the job, and you will be able to utilise this information in any future interviews you may have and continually improve your interview technique.
+This can help you to prepare if you don’t get offered the job, and you will be able to utilise this information in any future interviews you may have, and continually improve your interview technique.